Introduction to the Uniting Amendment

 Section 23 - Definitions

-The sections should not be read or interpreted in isolation; they interrelate with each other and with the original Constitution.
+The sections should not be read or interpreted in isolation; they interrelate with each other and with existing law.
 The best way to understand the amendment is to read it completely through.
 It takes less time to read than it takes to watch a movie or a football game.

-Some of the specific provisions of the amendment include:
+Some of the specific provisions of the amendment:

 - Establishes a simple tax system with a low rate and no exemptions that provides more than enough revenue